MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 * service engine that processes the request

-By default, timeout is set to four minutes for queries, and 10 minutes for control commands.
+By default, timeout is set to four minutes for queries, and 10 minutes for management commands.
 This value can be increased if needed (capped at one hour).

 * Various client tools support changing the timeout as part of their global or per-connection settings.
 For example, in Kusto.Explorer, use **Tools** &gt; **Options*** &gt;